Table of Contents

 1. Using Kool-Aid to Clean Your Dishwasher

 How does this work?
-Assuming you like to take hot showers when the steam hits the Eucalyptus, essential oils are released.
+Assuming you like to take hot showers when the steam hits the Eucalyptus, its oils are released into your bathroom.

 3. Use an Old Candle to Freshen Your Car